anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   The binding is assumed to be provided through a digital signature of the actual object using the corresponding private key of the certificate.

 CA:
-: Certification Authority, issues certificates.
+: Certification Authority.
+An entity, which issues certificates and maintains certificate revocation information.

 Commissioning tool:
 : Tool to interact with devices to provide configuration data.